MichalKarbownik/falcon-docs/docs/falcon-server/endpoints.md

 ## EndpointContainer

-`EndpointContainer` is a container module, which is being used by Falcon-Server to transform provided configuration into web-server routes and attach proper handlers.
+`EndpointContainer` is a container module, which is being used by Falcon-Server to transform the provided configuration into web-server routes and attach proper handlers.
 Every entry in `endpoints` section must represent a configuration with a `package` value that points to a class extended from [`EndpointManager`](#endpointmanager).